WebAssembly/component-model/design/mvp/CanonicalABI.md

   store_string(cx, errctx.debug_message, ptr)
   return []
 ```
-Note that `ptr` points to an 8-byte region of memory into which will be stored
+Note that `ptr` points to a region of memory (8 bytes for memory32, 16 bytes
-the pointer and length of the debug string (allocated via `opts.realloc`).
+for memory64) into which will be stored the pointer and length of the debug
+string (allocated via `opts.realloc`).

 ### 📝 `canon error-context.drop`